gvwilson/sensibleadventures/cloudherd/new.md

 itself be seen a few strides further away.
 In singles and pairs and packs, the forest was mustering.

-Grappa Gas spat over Big Blue's side.
+Grappa Gas spat over Pillow's side.
 "They're holding back for now," he said.
 "But if we go in, they'll be on us like an avalanche."

 "It's not your decision to make," Granna Fee told him.
 "Aft's riding